Illinois Seat Belt Law - Chicago Claim Basics

 • Rear-end crashes: often cause whiplash and shoulder strain, even when belted.

-Proper belt fit: a small detail that matters
+Proper belt fit: a small detail that matters medically, not legally

 How seat belt use gets documented after a crash